ProAccess/MakeMyHOAok/HOA Cert Program.md

 Consider this argument against making director education compulsory through legislation to require licensing:

 > "HOA directors are volunteers and many HOAs have difficulty recruiting sufficient volunteers for their boards.
-An increased burden of required education may dissuade potential volunteers, further exacerbating recruitment."
+An increased burden of required education or certification may dissuade potential volunteers, further exacerbating recruitment."

 At least one state, Florida, did try a licensing model.
 (See below.)